 Jo Handelsman*, Plant Pathology

 The student will build upon previous Tiny Earth experience to study antibiotic production of soil microbes.
-Specifically, this student will support the antibiotic discovery pipeline of the Tiny Earth Chemistry Hub through metabolomic profiling and genetic characterization of antimicrobial-producing bacterial isolates as well as test the role of known antibiotics on novel activity.
+Specifically, this student will support the antibiotic discovery pipeline of the Tiny Earth Chemistry Hub (located in the Wisconsin Institute for Discovery) through metabolomic profiling and genetic characterization of antimicrobial-producing bacterial isolates as well as test the role of known antibiotics on novel activity.

 Melissa Harrison, Biomolecular Chemistry